KineticLensman/KineticLensman.github.io/_posts/2020-04-03-Journey-continues.md

 * Started to rationalise the format of the error messages printed by built in functions

 * Redid error messages in `Env` to give better info when binding fails because the number of bindings doesn't match the number of expressions.
-The need for this fix became apparent when working on the improved implementation of `map` as described above
+The need for this fix became apparent when working on the improved implementation of `map` as described above, where the number of supplied sequences doesn't match the arity of the supplied function

 * Changed the definitions of built-in macros (`or`, `not`, etc) so that their args have meaningful names (e.g. `or-args` rather than `xs` as per MAL).
 This helps debugging by making it easier to identify places where incorrect numbers of arguments are supplied to the macros